Conflict Minerals Report

 Reasonable Country of Origin Inquiry

 Amphenol has a decentralized management structure designed to encourage local accountability and responsibility for management responsibilities.
 Pursuant to this structure, each local operating unit reports into a group management structure particular to a certain product line or market focus.
-In 2015, there were eight such operating groups, each led by a Group General Manager who reports to our Chief Executive Officer.
+In 2016, there were nine such operating groups, each led by a Group General Manager who reports to our Chief Executive Officer.

 Each individual operating unit in the Company evaluated its product lines to determine whether it manufactured or contracted to manufacture products for which 3TG are necessary to functionality or production.
 Then, with respect to the related procurement of materials or components containing 3TG, each individual operating unit conducted its own reasonable country of origin inquiry (“RCOI”).
 Thus, each operating unit identified its suppliers, narrowed the group of relevant suppliers to those providing materials or supplies that could potentially contain 3TG, and then interfaced with those suppliers to conduct a RCOI.
 To assist with completion of this task, management and key product stewardship personnel of each of these groups were given RCOI materials prepared with reference to the OECD Guidance and we held internal training sessions delivered by the internal team regarding our RCOI process.